jon-brandy/tcp1p/Category/BINEX/baby-pwn-1/README.md

 4. Based on it, there's a vuln at the `do-while`, we can control the **local_c** values by make an infinity loop, where we will set the `local_c` values beyond 121.
 5. Hence we can do bufferoverflow and control the RIP.
 6. But what seems odd here, there's no `flag()` function called.
-Since there's PIE protections hence we can't do ret2win.
+Since there's PIE protections hence we can't do simple ret2win.
 We only can change the **least significant bytes**.
 7. Let's try to disassemble the `vuln()` function using gdb.

 > RESULT